gbv/jskos-server/README.md

 #### DatabaseAccessError
 Status code 500.
 Will be returned if the database is not available or if the current database request failed with an unknown error.

+#### ConfigurationError
+Status code 500.
+Will be returned if there is an error in the configuration that prevents the application from working correctly.

 #### ForbiddenAccessError
 Status code 403.
 Will be returned if the user is not allow access (i.e. when not on the whitelist or when an identity provider is missing).